osu-uwrt/riptide_setup/README.md

 ROS is compiled using the catkin build system, and so all of our repos will use catkin.

 ## Cloning riptide_software
-To collaborate with the riptide_software platform, you must fork this repo (click "Fork" at the top right of this page).
+To collaborate with the riptide_software platform, you must fork this repo (click "Fork" at the top-right of this page).
 When executing the commands below, you will need to enter the URL to your forked repo.
-Form YOUR forked repo, click "Clone or download" beneath the "Fork" button, copy the URL, and then insert that URL in place of "<your_forked_repo>".
+Form YOUR forked repo, click "Clone or download" at the top-right of the page, copy the URL, and then insert that URL in place of "<your_forked_repo>".
 ```
 mkdir -p ~/osu-uwrt/riptide_software/
 cd ~/osu-uwrt/riptide_software/